Gamithra/credit-card-game/README.md

 speed-memorizing credit card numbers is a very useful life skill and you should get better at it

 to play, literally just clone the repository or download *credit_cards.py*, and run

     python3 credit_cards.py
-nothing else*. no dependencies. no bullshit. just one file. try it
+nothing else*. no dependencies. just one file. try it

 **python3 required*